gdevv/school-projects/react-notes-app/README.md

 ### Overview

 For our final assignment in Full-Stack Development, we were tasked with creating a React app of our choosing.
-I choose to create a note-taking app, as I'm constantly making lists and writing small notes to myself, so I thought it would be super practical!
+I chose to create a note-taking app, as I'm constantly making lists and writing small notes to myself, so I thought it would be super useful.

 ### Requirements